MystenLabs/ed25519-unsafe-libs/README.md

 # ed25519-unsafe-libs
 List of unsafe ed25519 signature libraries that allow a public api where secret and public key can be provided independently as signing function inputs.
-Misuse of this api by can result to private key exposure.
+Misuse of this apis can result to private key exposure.

 All of the libraries in our analysis are enlisted in [IANIX :: Things that use Ed25519](https://ianix.com/pub/ed25519-deployment.html).